Kingsley, Pennsylvania: Churches

 The first church in town was built in 1894.
 The Universalist Church of Our Father received a charter on January 8, 1894.
 Construction began soon after and the cornerstone was laid in November 1894.
 The church was dedicated November 13, 1895.
 Reverend Ralph Edwin Horn was the first pastor of the church.
 On November 13, 1920, the church, led by reverend George F. Morton, celebrated the church's twenty-fifth anniversary.
 The church's fiftieth anniversary was celebrated on November 13, 1945, with Reverend D. Lamphear as pastor.
 After a while membership decreased and the church closed.
 The basement of the church continued to be used for various town parties/fundraisers.
 The church became Kingsley Community Church in the 1970s.
 Reverend Alex Scott was the first pastor.
 Membership grew and the church was added on to.
 The church is still a Community Church.

 The Methodist Church received its charter September 4, 1897.
 On June 26, 1897, the original plot of land was bought for seventy-five dollars.
 The church was built by local carpenter Warner Wilmarth.
 The cornerstone was laid on October 23, 1897.The church burned in 1923.
 A new church was built on the same plot in 1924.
 The church's membership grew and the church was added on to.
 The church was moved back forty feet so it could be added on to.
 The Kingsley Methodist Church still exists today.

 When attendance declined at both churches, the Kingsley Civic Club arranged a community Sunday School that combined both churches.
 Sunday School classes were held at the Universalist Church from October to April and classes were held in the Methodist church were held from May to September.

 Schools

 The first school in town was built in 1896.
 The first teacher was John Palmer.
 A second story was added to the school in 1907.
 In 1929, the Kingsley Civic Club landscaped the grounds.
 In 1939 the school was closed and all the students were bused to Harford.
 In 1959, the Harford High School was closed and the Mountain View Junior/Senior High School was opened.
 In 1991 the Mountain View Elementary School was built and three local schools were combined.
-The original schoolhouse still stands today.
-It is now a house.
-It is located on Mill Street.
+The original schoolhouse still stands today on Mill Street, near the Rufus Kingsley house.
+It is now a private residence.